plocan/GeoExplorer-Layer-Tree-with-Nested-Nodes/README.md

 ## Preparing the application for deployment

 Running GeoExplorer as described above is not suitable for production because JavaScript files will be loaded dynamically.
-Before moving your application to a production environment, run `ant build` and find the resulting `geoexplorer.war` in the `target` directory.
+First, we'll need to delete the original GeoExplorer application in the production environment and replacig it with the modified one.
+Once inside it, run `ant build` and find the resulting `geoexplorer.war` in the `target` directory.
 Move the `target/geoexplorer.war` file to your production environment (e.g. a  servlet container).
 Let's see it through a typical example:

     you@prompt:~$ service tomcat7 stop
     you@prompt:~$ cd /usr/share/opengeo/